arthur-albuquerque/bitcoin-tracker/README.md

 This project was developed by Arthur Albuquerque, with assistance from **Grok**, an AI created by xAI.
 Grok provided guidance, debugging support, and code improvements to ensure accurate calculations, especially for complex scenarios like transfers and zero-BRL purchases.

+## Privacy

+All information is stored locally in your browser using localStorage.
+No data is sent to any server, and no one else can access your transaction history or personal information.
+You can export your data as a JSON file for backup and import it later if needed.

 ## Features

 - **Add Transactions**: